ortus-docs/coldbox-docs/getting_started_guide/index.md

 ## Create A New Site

 Now we're cooking with gas!
-Let's create new ColdBox site.
+Let's create a new ColdBox site.
 CommandBox comes with built-in commands for scaffolding out new sites as well as installing ColdBox and other libraries.
 We'll start by changing into an empty directory were we want our new site to live.
 If necessary, you can create a new folder.

 ```bash
 CommandBox> mkdir C:\playground